manjulananduri/manjulananduri.github.io/_posts/2022-07-23-dbt-mysql-planetscale-database-vitess-tutorial.md

 ## Step 1: Create PlanetScale database
 First thing we will do is to signup an account with PlanetScale.
 This is a straight forward step like any other account signup.
 Here is the planetscale [signup link](https://auth.planetscale.com/sign-up)

+You can follow this 35 seconds video to setup PlanetScale vitess account.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dkLOS95PJrA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Once you create an account using above steps, you can configure a `pscale` planetscale client (which is a shell based tool) to connect to your db.
 To do that, for MacOS you use below steps.
 For other operating systems you can follow [this guide](https://github.com/planetscale/cli#installation)